pachyderm/pachyderm/doc/docs/master/getting_started/install-pachctl-completion.md

    This command returns information about the directory in which `bash-completion` and bash completion scripts are installed.
    For example,  `/usr/local/etc/bash_completion.d/`.
-Unless it is the default `/etc/bash_completion.d/` location, you need to specify the path to `bash_completion.d`.
-Also, the output of the info command, might have a suggestion to include the path to `bash-completion` into your `~/.bash_profile` file.
+You need to specify the path to `bash_completion.d` as the path to which install `pachctl` autocompletion.
+Also, the output of the info command might have a suggestion to include the path to `bash-completion` into your `~/.bash_profile` file.

 1. Install `pachctl` autocompletion: